csmith1188/chessbar/README.md

 # ChessBar

-## When initializing the project for yourself, copy PINStemplate.js into PINS.js and fll in the missing information
+## When initializing the project for yourself, copy PINStemplate.js into a new PINS.js file, and fll in the missing information